Test of Essential Academic Skills V (TEAS V, formerly HOBET V)

 TEAS V is a program entry requirement for all students seeking entry in the Practical Nursing or Associate Degree in Nursing programs.
 Students are required to score a minimum of 65% in the mathematics and reading sections of the test to be eligible for clinical entry.
-Students majoring in an Associate degree or diploma program in Health Science are eligible to take TEAS V in effort to gain additional Merit points.

 Note: The TEAS V was previously named the HOBET V. The name of the test has changed, but the test content has not changed.
 Therefore, students who already have HOBET V study materials may use them to prepare for the TEAS V.

 The next TEAS V testing cycle will begin in mid-March and the specific test dates will be posted on this website at the end of February.

 WorkKeys is a program entry requirement for all students seeking entry into Respiratory Care.
 Students are required to score a minimum of 4 in all testing areas to meet the Program-Ready requirement.
 Students should have this completed by the application deadline.

 WorkKeys testing is offered every Wednesday at 8:30 a.m. and 5:30 p.m..
 No prior registration is required; however, the participant must visit the Continuing Education office (Located in “GA” Building) to pay for the test prior to entering the classroom.
 Once payment is received, the participant must take his/her receipt and a picture ID to the classroom for admission.
 Testing is only offered on the Greenwood campus.
 Testing is free to Respiratory Care students with student ID.